swisskyrepo/PayloadsAllTheThings/Insecure Direct Object References/README.md

 ### Wildcard Parameter

-Send a wilcard instead of an ID, some backend might respond with the data of all the users.
+Send a wildcard instead of an ID, some backend might respond with the data of all the users.

 * `GET /api/users/* HTTP/1.1`
 * `GET /api/users/% HTTP/1.1`